Musings: #TimeToTalk about the WonderWoman Syndrome

 As a cancer and mental health advocate, I choose to put my personal experiences to good use on a broader scale, but it doesn't make me any less timid about opening up to people on a one-to-one level.
 After a lifetime of feeling alienated by episodes of anxiety and depression, the most recent having been triggered by physiological issues and major life stress episodes x 5, I find my myself wondering how many women have WonderWoman Syndrome (Ah!
 Lynda Carter was my childhood heroine!) and end up with mental health issues, when it becomes impossible to keep all the balls from dropping on the floor ...

 Juggling has never been my strong point, but I DO know myself well.
-I know that when I make time for nourishing self-care practices and get myself moving (walking, dancing, Pilates, whatever), I am in a much better zone mentally.
+I know that when I make time for nourishing self-care practices and get myself moving (walking, dancing, Pilates, using proper nutrition and aromatherapy practices, plus a whole lot more), I am in a much better zone mentally.
 I feel more resilient, I feel more capable.
 My boundaries are strengthened.

 So it makes me laugh - with a wry smile - that I find myself having hit the wall so spectacularly in January 2017, when my psychology studies left me with so little time that I skipped ALL my self-care practices and melted into a sticky puddle.
 It doesn't mean I'm no less a woman, less than capable: far from it.
 My mental health experiences make me much stronger ... and I'd like to think, a nicer human being, too.